apache/skywalking/docs/en/concepts-and-designs/overview.md

 - **Storage** houses SkyWalking data through an open/plugable interface.
 You can choose an existing implementation, such as ElasticSearch, H2 or a MySQL cluster managed by Sharding-Sphere, or implement your own.
 Patches for new storage implementors welcome!
-- **UI** a highly customizale web based interface allowing SkyWalking end users to visualize and manage SkyWalking data.
+- **UI** a highly customizable web based interface allowing SkyWalking end users to visualize and manage SkyWalking data.

 ## What is next?